-It’s estimated that 3bn nappies are thrown away in the UK each year – that’s 8m a day entering landfill – and each takes between 200 and 500 years to decompose.
+According to recycling charity Wrap, it’s estimated that 3 billion disposable nappies are thrown away in the UK each year – that’s 8m a day entering landfill – and each takes between 200 and 500 years to decompose.
 While there are hardly any disadvantages of using disposables on a baby with eczema, the environmental cost weighs heavily on most parents’ consciences.

 The best approach?